comunica/website/pages/blog/2021-11-08-comunica_association_members.md

 the Comunica Association now allows [_members_ to become part of the board](/association/board/).

 **Board members are able to determine Comunica's roadmap**, and the future of the association.
-One can become part of the board by either contributing time or a financial contribution, which will both be invested in core maintenance of Comunica, such as managing issues and pull requests, and working towards the roadmap.
+One can become part of the board by either contributing time or via a financial contribution, which will both be invested in core maintenance of Comunica, such as managing issues and pull requests, and working towards the roadmap.